-INTO Manchester International Student Services, book reviewer for the University of Leeds' Writing Chinese forum, and eternal student
+INTO Manchester International Student Services, book reviewer for the University of Leeds' Writing Chinese forum, and eternal student of everything

 British Council Generation UK China Scholarship (Qingdao University)